Recent Events

 Smallholders Show 20th/21st May

-A Successful weekend helped by glorious weather was enjoyed by members and public alike.
+A successful weekend helped by glorious weather was enjoyed by members and public alike.
 There was a lot of interest in the goats and displays and new members were enlisted.
 Demonstrations of spinning, sorting and weaving added interest and showed what can be achieved from processing mohair.

-Felted Fleece Rugs
+Felted Fleece Rugs 4thMarch 2023

 Thanks again to Jo for providing the venue for this meeting.

-Kay led the day demonstrating the process of making rugs using curls and wet felted fleece and the simpler process of utilising fleece which has been felted on the sheep prior to shearing. she brought some beautiful examples to inspire us.
+Kay led the day demonstrating the process of making rugs using curls and wet felted fleece and the simpler process of utilising fleece which has been felted on the sheep prior to shearing.
+She brought some beautiful examples to inspire us.
 We are grateful to Jo who allowed us to” flood” her barn (its a messy process!)
 We had a very enjoyable time.

-3rd September 2022
+Fleece Preparation 3rd September 2022

 We saw and experimented with a variety of fleece preparation tools, namely a picker, drum and hand carders, combs, blending board and diz.
 We also tried spinning with fleece prepared in these different ways to see how they affected the resulting yarn, and discussed our methods of washing and drying fleece.
 Thanks to Debbie for providing the tools and awning.

-General husbandry, with barbecue
+General husbandry, with barbecue 3rd July 2022

 Thanks to Jo for hosting, giving us a tour of the estate, and introducing us to her many goats, pure and cross-bred.
 We had a useful discussion on various aspects of goat keeping, where we all learnt from each other.
 The barbecue was also much appreciated by all present.

-First Aid and Caring for Older Goats
+First Aid and Caring for Older Goats 2nd April 2022

 Deb led the discussion on what supplies to keep in your goat first aid kit, and on how to cope with the health problems experienced by older goats.

-5th March 2022
+Showing goats 5th March 2022

-Mohair – South African Connections
+Mohair – South African Connections 5th February 2022

 For what was probably our first international meeting, we were joined via Zoom by Jackie Gant and Marco Coetzee of the South African Mohair Growers’ Association.
 They were as interested to hear about our goat keeping activities as we were about theirs.
 Perhaps one major difference is reflected in our organisations’ names.
 We see ourselves as a goat club: they are mohair producers.

-The Goat Management Year
+The Goat Management Year 9th January 2022

 Meeting over Zoom, we discussed a wide range of goat husbandry topics, led lagely by questions from members.
 Three documents have been added to the downloadable files in the Members’ area.

-Crafty Christmas Social
+Crafty Christmas Social 7th December 2021

-Oct 2nd 2021
+Fleeces Oct 2nd 2021

 Meeting largely in the barn to allow social distancing and ventilation, we discussed the features of a good fleece and looked at a number of fleece samples from members.
 It was interesting the see the variation in crimp, curl, oiliness and colour.
 We also visited Sue and Julian’s goats (and Angora rabbits) and compared mohair with rabbit fur and Shetland wool.
-Notes have been distributed to all who attended.

-Meat & Skins
+Meat & Skins Sept 4th 2021

 This meeting was held via Zoom, and a number of members contributed their experiences of selling goats for meat, and of having skins tanned or tanning them themselves.
 Notes were distributed to all attending.

-July 17th 2021
+Shearing July 17th 2021

-After some instruction and discusion on shearing and clipping, Debbie bravely allowed those who wanted to, to have a go at shearing a couple of her goats.
+After some instruction and discussion on shearing and clipping, Debbie bravely allowed those who wanted to, to have a go at shearing a couple of her goats.
 This was the first time for some new owners, and the more experienced owners had the benefit of trying each other’s equipment; shears, and battery- and mains-powered clippers.
 It was also good to welcome some new members.

-Visit to Elan Angoras
+Visit to Elan Angoras June 27th 2021

 Our first face-to-face meeting since February of last year, outside and with appropriate precautions!
-A dozen members or so went a little off road in the Elan Valley, where Tanya and Erinna showed us some of their prize-winning (and potentially so) goats.
+A dozen members or so went a little off road in the Elan Valley, where Tanya and Erinna showed us some of their prize-winning goats.
 We also met some working ponies and watched sheepdogs at various stages of training.
 Finally we went further off-road up the hills behind the farm to take in the landscape.